EffortlessDev/policies/_chapters/04-roles.md

     * Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
     * Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of EA.
     * Mitigates, to the extent practicable, any harmful effect known to EA of a use or disclosure of ePHI in violation of EA's policies and procedures, even if effect is the result of actions of EA customers, and/or partners.
 1. Reports security efforts and incidents to administration immediately upon discovery.
-Responsibilities in the case of a known ePHI breach are documented in section 11.
+Responsibilities in the case of a known ePHI breach are documented in [Section 11]({{ site.baseurl }}/chapters/11-breach).
 1. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
     * Latest malicious software or virus alerts;
     * EA's requirement to report unauthorized attempts to access ePHI;